herrhelms/beekeeper/README.md

 The line above will open the projects file with <kbd>TextEdit.app</kbd>.

-When editing your project file, add one project name per line and *make sure there's no empty line at the end of the file*!
+When editing your project file, add one project name per line and *make sure there's no empty line at the end of the file*! **Project names must be unique**.
 You can *use emojis* to make better distinction between your projects.
 Don't forget to *save the file when your'e done* with your changes!

 Every project will create it's own timesheet .csv file whenever you start to track time for the specific project.
 If you change a name of a project a new .csv file will be created upon next run.
-Deleting lines from the project file _will not_ remove the .csv files (timesheets) for the removed project. **You need to restart the application** whenever you make changes to the projects file.
+Deleting lines from the project file _will not_ remove the .csv files (timesheets) for the removed project. ~**You need to restart the application** whenever you make changes to the projects file.~

 * * *